chrisseaton/dfscala-scope/readme.md

 *   SBT 0.11
 *   Modern browser (latest Safari, Chrome, Firefox work)

 Other dependencies are included in lib or lib_managed.
-If you are compiling within the DFScala SVN repository, it will link to MUTS and DFLib JARs within the repository.

 Compiling
 ---------